Martin boundary of random walks with unbounded jumps in hyperbolic groups: Introduction

-Describing concretely the Martin boundary in specific examples is difficult, especially in non-amenable situations.
-A landmark result in this direction is a theorem by Ancona~\cite{ancona2} showing that, for finitely supported probability measures in a hyperbolic group, the Martin boundary coincides with the geometric boundary of the group.
-His result is not restricted to probability measures: Green functions and Martin boundary can be defined for any finite measure $\mu$, and Ancona's result is true for any measure $\mu$ such that $r\mu$ has a finite Green function for some $r>1$ (we will say that such a $\mu$ has the property \anc, since this property is called $(*)$ in Ancona's paper).
-Ancona's proof is based on an inequality saying that the Green function of a measure with property \anc is essentially multiplicative along geodesics in the group: there exists a constant $C$ such that, for any $x,y,z$ on a geodesic of the group (in this order), one has
+Describing concretely the Martin boundary in specific examples is difficult, especially in nonamenable situations.
+A landmark result in this direction is a theorem by Ancona~\cite{ancona2} showing that, for finitely supported probability measures in (nonelementary) hyperbolic groups, the Martin boundary coincides with the geometric boundary of the group.
+His result is not restricted to probability measures: the Green function and the Martin boundary can be defined for any finite measure $\mu$, and Ancona's result is true for any measure $\mu$ such that $r\mu$ has a finite Green function for some $r>1$ [we will say that such a $\mu$ has the property $\mathrm {Anc}_*$, since this property is called $(*)$ in Ancona's paper].
+Ancona's proof is based on an inequality saying that, in hyperbolic groups, the Green function of a measure with finite support and property $\mathrm{Anc}_*$ is essentially multiplicative along geodesics: there exists a constant $C$ such that, for any $x,y,z$ on a geodesic of the group (in this order), one has

-While the first inequality is always true, the second one is highly nontrivial.
+While the first inequality is true for any random walk in any group, the second one is highly nontrivial.
 It is used by Ancona to show that the Martin boundary coincides with the geometric boundary.
-It also plays an important role in the article~\cite{BHM:2} by Blach\`ere, Ha\"{\i}ssinsky and Mathieu: they prove that this inequality is necessary and sufficient so that a natural distance associated to the random walk, the \emph{Green distance}, is hyperbolic (and they prove several properties of the harmonic measure at infinity under this condition).
-It is also instrumental in the articles~\cite{gouezel_lalley, gouezel_higherancona} by Gou\"ezel and Lalley, where the asymptotics of transition probabilities in hyperbolic groups are determined (note that the authors need to extend Ancona inequalities to some measures that do not satisfy \anc).
+It also plays an important role in the article~\cite{BHM_2} by Blach\`ere, Ha\"{\i}ssinsky and Mathieu: they prove that this inequality is necessary and sufficient so that a natural distance associated to the random walk, the \emph{Green distance}, is hyperbolic (and they prove several properties of the harmonic measure at infinity under this condition).
+It is also instrumental in the articles~\cite{gouezel_lalley,gouezel_higherancona} by Gou\"ezel and Lalley, where the asymptotics of transition probabilities in hyperbolic groups are determined (note that the authors need to extend Ancona inequalities to some measures that do not satisfy $\mathrm{Anc}_*$).
 All those results rely on the finiteness of the support of the measure $\mu$.